A Life Journey

 My name is Andy.

-I'm an Ohio-born-and-raised woman who at this very moment, currently lives in the foothills of the Smokey Mountains.
+I'm an Ohio-born-and-raised woman who at this very moment, currently lives in the Biggest Little City in the World.
 I have a young dog whom I've reared and spoiled since puphood, and a passion for creating and exploring.

 I work night-shift in industrial manufacturing.
-I've been in the industry since moving back to Ohio in 2013, and have exercised my various trades while gaining my degree.
-From working maintenance and grounds in a rubber and flooring factory, to working my way into engineering and managerial roles within a Fortune 500 company, I can say my experiences in the last five years have been both focused and very diverse.
+I've been in the industry since moving back to Ohio in 2013, I have been on graveyard since 2017.
+From working maintenance and grounds in a rubber and flooring factory, to working my way into engineering and managerial roles within Fortune 500 and leading tech companies, I can say my experiences in the last 5+ years have been both focused and very diverse.

 So, why the blog?
 Well, let me tell you a little story...one that will hopefully be the first of many.